 Bike-Free Public Transit Alternatives

 While biking to get around your city or town is an excellent way to stay active and environmentally conscious, it might not be possible in all circumstances.
-Fortunately, many public transit options cater to people who either don’t own a bike or can’t bring their bikes with them for whatever reason.
+Fortunately, many public transit options cater to people who don’t own a bike or can’t bring their bikes for whatever reason.
 Some cities have introduced bike-free transportation alternatives, such as electric scooters, skateboards and hoverboards, zip cars, and car-sharing services.

-Ultimately, the choice between bringing your bike onto public transit or relying on bike-free transportation options depends on your specific needs.
+Choosing between bringing your bike onto public transit or relying on bike-free transportation options depends on your specific needs.

 See Related: Can You Bring Your Bike On The Bus To NYC?
 A Guide To Taking Public Transit.